cgat-developers/ruffus/doc/decorators/transform_ex.rst

              compile(["2.c", "2.h", "universal.h"], "2.o", "2")

-See :ref:`here <task.transform>` for more straightforward ways to use transform.
+See :ref:`here <decorators.transform>` for more straightforward ways to use transform.